Advice for Travellers

 Safer options:

-• Water that has been boiled/treated
+• Water that has been at a rolling boil for 1 minute or treated

 • Bottles or cans of drinks with unbroken seals